 The Center for Sustainable Energy (CSE) administers the largest EV infrastructure incentive program of its kind in the nation: the California Electric Vehicle Infrastructure Project (CALeVIP).

 CALeVIP works with local governments and community partners to incentivize Level 2 and DC fast chargers at businesses, workplaces, apartment buildings, condominiums and public agencies.
-More than half of the funding invested so far has gone to support EV chargers in low-income and/or disadvantaged communities.
+CALeVIP is designed with a goal of at least 50% of incentives reaching low-income and/or disadvantaged communities.
 Thirteen regional projects, customized to local needs and priorities, have been launched in 36 counties.

-The project is funded by a $200 million block grant from the California Energy Commission and $40 million from community partners recruited by CSE.
+The project is funded by a $200 million block grant from the California Energy Commission (CEC) and $40 million from community partners recruited by CSE.
 In 2021, the CEC awarded CSE up to $250 million in additional funding to continue the work.